Generalized stacked contact process with variable host fitness: Proof of Theorem

-Given~$t_0$, summing over~$n \geq \lfloor t_0 \rfloor$ gives the first statement.
-Summing over all~$n$ and using the Borel-Cantelli lemma finishes the proof. \end{proof} \\ \\ From now on, we call an \emph{event} a Poisson event in the graphical representation.
-Events are referred to by their effect on the target site, so for example, a~$0 \to 1$ event is an edge event at time~$t$ along a directed edge~$(x, y)$ such that, if~$\xi_{t^-} (x) = 1$ and~$\xi_{t^-} (y) = 0$ then~$\xi_t (y) = 1$.
-Also, a death event refers to a~$\star \to 0$ event, while a birth event is a~$0 \to \star$ event, where~$\star \neq 0$.
-Note that since the graphical representation consists of at most a countably infinite number of Poisson point processes, with probability one, no two events occur at the same time.
+In what follows, a \emph{mark} refers to a Poisson point in the graphical representation.
+Marks are named by their effect on the target site, so for example, a~$0 \to 1$ mark is an edge mark at some time~$t$ along a directed edge~$(x, y)$ such that, if~$\xi_{t^-} (x) = 1$ and~$\xi_{t^-} (y) = 0$ then~$\xi_t (y) = 1$.
+Also, a death mark refers to a~$\star \to 0$ event, while a birth mark is a~$0 \to \star$ event, where~$\star \neq 0$.
+Note that since the graphical representation consists of at most a countably infinite number of Poisson point processes, with probability one, no two marks occur at the same time.\\

+Next we use Proposition \ref{prop7} to produce an interval that grows linearly in time and is devoid of pathogens.

 \begin{lemma} -- For any~$\mu > 0$, there are~$c, C > 0$ so that